Northeast Metropolitan Regional Vocational School District

 Courses to be offered at this time are:

 30 Hour Certificate Program in Welding: July 10th - July 14th, 2017 Cost: $575

 The 30 hour basic welding course will incorporate both lectures dealing with the theory of welding principles and practices and shop demonstrations given in the shop.
 Various welding processes pertaining to the curriculum will include: SMAG (stick welding), GTAW (Tig) GMAW (Mig), oxy-acetylene welding, brazing, flame cutting and plasma cutting.
 Students must supply their own personal safety gear i.e. helmet, safety glasses and gloves.

 All courses will run based on enrollment, and tuition will vary based on the program and materials and books needed.
 We hope you will take advantage of these great new opportunities.
-Registrations will be accepted up to and including July 6th, 2016, with walk-in registration conducted at the Northeast Metro Tech Adult Education office weekdays 7:30 am to 2:30 pm.
-For further information contact the Northeast Metro Tech Adult Education office at (781)246-0810, ext.
+Registrations will be accepted up to and including July 7th, 2017, with walk-in registration conducted at the Northeast Metro Tech Adult Education office weekdays 7:30 am to 2:30 pm.
+For further information contact the Northeast Metro Tech Adult Education Department at (781) 246-0810, ext.
 1640.